iKeepWorking/traefik-v2-https-ssl-localhost/README.md

 Don't forget that you can also map TCP and UDP through Træfik.

+*Remember the static ip addresses of whoami.domain.local and traefik.domain.local to your host file if necessary*

+192.168.xx.xx   whoami.domain.local
+192.168.xx.xx   traefik.domain.local

 ## Code of Conduct

 This project adheres to the [Contributor Covenant](https://www.contributor-covenant.org/).
 By participating in this project you agree to abide by its terms.